Improving Demand Forecasting in Open Systems with Cartogram-Enhanced Deep Learning: Results

 \subsection{Prediction performance}

-We evaluate the prediction performance of the ST-CGA model for year 2019 by the following errors; the root-mean-square error $e^{\rm RMSE}_{i}$ and the mean absolute error $e^{\rm MAE}_{i}$ for a cell $i$ computed as
+We evaluate the prediction performance of the ST-CGA model for the year 2019 by the following errors; the root-mean-square error $e^{\rm RMSE}_{i}$ and the mean absolute error $e^{\rm MAE}_{i}$ for a cell $i$ computed as

 with $T=|\mathbb{T}|$.
 To confirm the effect of the cartogram in Sec.~\ref{subsec:cartogram}, we compare the errors in Eq.~(\ref{eq:error}) before and after applying the cartogram.
 As a representative case, we exhibit the scatter plot of $e^{\rm RMSE}_{i}$ for the rental in Fig.~\ref{fig:performance}(a), and one sees entirely the lower errors after applying the cartogram.
 The average errors in Fig.~\ref{fig:performance}(a) are shown as the leftmost bars in Fig.~\ref{fig:performance}(b), and the averages for the other cases (rental/return and error types) are illustrated as well.
 Using the cartogram for both rental and return cases results in more enhanced prediction than before applying the cartogram, supported by the about 1.6 times lower average errors: for a year, $e_{{\rm RMSE}}$ ($e_{{\rm MAE}}$) estimates the deviation from the empirical data with about eight (five) bicycles not using the cartogram and with about five (three) bicycles using cartogram.
+The cause for higher performance is expected to be the augmentation of the input data $X_i$ under the statistical quality control.
 We also measure the temporal Pearson correlation between empirical $X_i(t)$ and predicted $\hat{X}_i(t)$, and the correlation with the slightly higher average and reduced deviation tells us that our method grasps the temporal trend well.
 Figures~\ref{fig:performance}(b) and~\ref{fig:performance}(c) allow us to conclude that the use of the cartogram improves the prediction regardless of the type of demand (rental or return).